 You can adopt one or multiple methods to compress QuickTime video on Mac or Windows via VideoProc Converter.

 A. The One-Click Method to Compress QuickTime Video

 Choose advanced codecs like MP4 HEVC, MP4 H.264, or MOV H.264.
 Hit Run.

-QuickTime format is compatible with over 50+ video codecs.
-1 minute of ProRes (less compression codec) QuickTime video might be larger than 2GBs, and 1 hour of H.264 or HEVC (high compression codec) QuickTime video might be smaller than 50MBs.
+That explains why 1 minute of ProRes QuickTime video might be larger than 2GBs but 1 hour of H.264 or HEVC QuickTime video might be smaller than 50MBs.
+And by converting the codec to H.264 or HEVC, we can easily compress the QuickTime movie file.

-Thus, we can easily compress the QuickTime movie file by converting the codec to H.264 or HEVC.
-In my case, I choose MP4 HEVC for the output format, and the example video file size is shrunk from 9.22GBs to 651.4MBs.
+In my case, I choose MP4 HEVC for the output format, and the file size of my QuickTime video is shrunk from 9.22GBs to 651.4MBs.

-Suppose you already have an HEVC or H.264 QuickTime video, then you can hit Codec option after selecting the H.264 or HEVC as the output format.
+Suppose you already have an HEVC or H.264 QuickTime video, then you can hit the Codec option after selecting the target output format.
 Next, move the quality slider left or adjust the below video properties to compress the QuickTime video file as you like.

 - Decrease frame rate.
 I shrink the QuickTime video size from 84.6MB to 15.1MB by simply changing the frame rate from 30fps to 23.37fps.

 - Decrease resolution.
 I have a 326MB 4K HEVC QuickTime video recorded by iPhone.
-After I downgrade its resolution to 1080P with VideoProc, the size turns to be 32.8MB.
+After I downgrade its resolution to 1080P with VideoProc Converter, the size turns to 32.8MB.